Flaxseeds for Babies and Kids: Benefits, Safety and Recipes

 Many studies have reported that flaxseeds can substantially reduce the risks of various problems associated with the respiratory system, such as inflammation.
 By hampering that, flaxseeds reduce the chances of asthma, migraine and other disorders.

-The body of babies and kids have plenty of development to go through, especially in terms of brain growth and the improvement of eyesight.
+Babies and kids have plenty of development to go through, especially in terms of brain growth and the improvement of eyesight.
 Omega-3 fatty acids play a vital role in this regard, as they stimulate the development of the brain.
-Flaxseeds contain alpha-linolenic acid, which allows the body to build the omega-3 acids, and thus supports overall growth.
+Flaxseeds contain alpha-linolenic acid, which allows the body to build the omega-3 acids, thus supporting overall growth (4)

-The amount of fiber in flaxseeds is what makes it a favourite amongst health fanatics!
-Flaxseeds works on bowel movements, and regularize the normal functioning of the digestion system in a jiffy.
+The amount of fibre in flaxseeds is what makes it a favourite amongst health fanatics (5)!
+Flaxseeds work on bowel movements and regularise the normal functioning of the digestive system in a jiffy.

-Proteins play a huge role in a child’s development, providing them with the energy they require for metabolic activities, and aids the development of muscles as well as the internal growth of organs.
+Proteins play a huge role in a child’s development, providing them with the energy they require for metabolic activities and aiding the development of muscles as well as the internal growth of organs.
 Flaxseeds provide all of this within a nice, small package!

 Possible Side Effects of Flaxseeds in Children